NBC Sunday Showcase

-NBC Sunday Showcase was a series of hour-long specials telecast in color on NBC during the 1959-60 season.
+NBC Sunday Showcase is a series of hour-long specials telecast in color on NBC during the 1959–60 season.
 The flexible anthology format varied weekly from comedies and science fiction to musicals and historical dramas.
 The recent introduction of videotape made repeats possible, and two 1959 dramas (Murder and the Android and What Makes Sammy Run?) had repeats in 1960.

 On the heels of his Broadway hits The Pajama Game and Damn Yankees, Richard Adler composed the opening Sunday Showcase theme music, titled "Sunday Drive" (a.k.a.
 "Sunday Showcase Theme").

 Premiere

 For the September 20, 1959 premiere, John Frankenheimer directed S. Lee Pogostin's People Kill People Sometimes with Zina Bethune, Geraldine Page, Jason Robards and George C. Scott.